Get started with a paid subscription to Microsoft Intune

 You must enter a valid email address in the format firstname.lastname@example.org.

-This additional information is displayed on the Contact IT page.
+Displayed on the Contact IT page.

 Company privacy statement URL